chukwudibarrah/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-In this activity, you will work with a partner to build a rock-paper-scissors game using only JavaScript.
+In this activity, I worked with @mohseenHamid to build a simple rock-paper-scissors game using only JavaScript.

-**Rules for rock-paper-scissors**

-* Rock: wins against scissors, loses to paper, and ties against itself.
-* Paper: wins against rock, loses to scissors, and ties against itself.
-* Scissors: wins against paper, loses to rock, and ties against itself.

 ![RPS-Example-Picture](images/RPS-example.png)

-### Instructions
+### Goals

-* Begin the process of coding out the rock-paper-scissors game.
+* The game was developed considering the following scenarios:

 * As a user:
   * I want to play Rock, Paper, Scissors against an automated opponent.